Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

 ## Business Understanding
 ### Background

+Car prices are an important factor that influences consumer purchasing decisions, both in the new and used car markets.
+Car pricing is influenced by various factors, such as brand, vehicle type, year of manufacture, mileage, engine condition, features, and market trends.
+However, in practice, car pricing is often subjective and does not always reflect the actual market value, which can potentially harm both sellers and buyers.

+With the increase in car sales, especially on digital platforms, the need for an accurate and objective pricing system has become increasingly important.
+Inaccurate pricing can result in cars being difficult to sell, financial losses, or unfair transactions.
+Therefore, a system is needed that can accurately predict car prices based on data and vehicle characteristics.

+Technological developments in data science and machine learning have opened up opportunities to build reliable car price prediction models.
+By utilising historical car sales data and various vehicle attributes, machine learning models can learn the relationship patterns between car characteristics and market prices.
+This approach enables car price predictions to be made more objectively, consistently, and efficiently.

+The Project Car Price Prediction aims to develop a car price prediction system that can assist sellers, buyers, and automotive industry players in determining fair and competitive prices.
+With this system in place, it is hoped that the transaction process will become more transparent, efficient, and profitable for all parties.

 ### Purpose

 The purpose of this project is to build a machine learning model to predict car prices based on car specifications from historical data, as well as to assist consumers in selecting cars in stores that match their desired specifications.